xinwenfu/GenCyber/Hash/README.md

 ## Hands-on 3: Password Cracking
 John the ripper---password cracking tool.
 Refer to <a href="https://www.openwall.com/john/doc/EXAMPLES.shtml">Example use</a>

-Run the following command, where mypasswd is the password hash file in the required format, to crack password hashes and obtain original password.
+Run the following command, where */home/kali/GenCyber/john/mypasswd* is the password hash file in the required format, to crack password hashes and obtain original password.
 ```
 john mypasswd
 ```
-This command will try the *single crack* mode first, then use a wordlist (i.e. a dictionary of password; default password list at /usr/share/john/password.lst), and finally go for "incremental" mode
+Note: This command will try the *single crack* mode first, then use a wordlist (i.e. a dictionary of password; default password list at /usr/share/john/password.lst), and finally go for "incremental" mode
 Please refer to MODES for more information on these modes.

 If you ran the command before and got some passwords cracked, use the following command to show cracked passwords